-Our hormones directly affect the health of our body.
+Our hormones directly affect the health of our bodies.

 Every second of every day there are dozens of hormones working in the body, which get certain functions, accomplished.

-The easiest way to understand hormones is to think of them as the bodies little messengers, they have numerous complex and important roles within the body, which act like traffic signals and tell our body what to do.
+The easiest way to understand hormones is to think of them as the body’s tiny messengers, they have numerous complex and important roles within the body, which act like traffic signals and tell our body what to do.

 Physiologically speaking, hormones control much of what we feel, be it tired hungry, hot, or cold.

-They are as much a part of our reproductive system as they are our urinary, cardiovascular, nervous, muscular, skeletal, immune and digestive system.
+They are as much a part of our reproductive system as they are our urinary, cardiovascular, nervous, muscular, skeletal, immune, and digestive systems.